therealsphinx/support.balsamiq.com/content/plugins/failedtovalidatelicense.md

 ---
 date: 2015-05-09T16:46:35+02:00
-title: "Failed to Validate Your Plugin License.
-Or Your Add-on License Is Invalid.
-Error When Registering Mockups for Confluence or JIRA"
+title: "\"Failed to Validate Your Plugin License\" or \"Your Add-on License Is Invalid\" Error When Registering Mockups for Confluence or JIRA"
 menu:
   menuplugins:
     parent: plugins